Pembrolizumab (By injection)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control while you are receiving this medicine and for at least 4 months after your last dose.

 - Do not breastfeed while you are receiving this medicine and for 4 months after the last dose.

-- Tell your doctor if you have liver disease, diabetes, lung disease, or immune system problems.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, lung disease, immune system problems, thyroid problems, or brain or spinal cord cancer.
 Tell your doctor if you have received an organ transplant (including kidney or liver transplant).